HeyItsRiddhi/DSFinalProject/Milestone_1_writeup.md

 ## Project Statement / Central Question

-**Can we use an name-based ethnicity classification model on public voting records to (1) draw conclusions about minority voting behavior and (2) apply this model to voter turnout of minority ethnicities?**
+**Can we build a classification model on public voting records to (1) predict voter turnout (2) draw conclusions about minority voting behavior and (3) apply this model to voter turnout of minority ethnicities?**

 ### Sub-Questions:

+We will first build a baseline model to predict voter turnout.
+Then, we will try to improve this model by adding a classificiation model to predict ethnicity, and then again predict voter turnout.

 1) **Ethnicity Classification**
     * What is the ideal classification model for name-ethnicity analysis?